spham395/05-Python-Programming/02_Data_Types/07_mapping.md

 ## Set and Frozenset

 A set is an unordered collection of unique elements.
-Sets **are muteable** but contain no hash value-- so they can't be used as dict keys or as an element of another set.
+Sets **are mutable** but contain no hash value-- so they can't be used as dict keys or as an element of another set.

 ```python
 >>> new_set = set() # create an empty set​